-Dundreggan contains substantial areas of ancient woodlands, including remnants of the original Caledonian Forest, superb birch-juniper woodlands and the largest expanse of dwarf birch in Scotland.
-By planting trees at Dundreggan and encouraging natural regeneration, we aim to create an unbroken native woodland link between Glen Moriston and Glen Affric.
+Dundreggan contains substantial areas of ancient woodlands, including remnants of the original Caledonian Forest, superb birch and juniper woodlands and the largest expanse of dwarf birch in Scotland.
+By planting trees at Dundreggan and encouraging natural regeneration, we aim to create an unbroken native woodland link between Glenmoriston and Glen Affric.
 Our ambition is to develop Dundreggan into one of Scotland’s finest native woodlands, abundant in wildlife, and protected for generations to come.

 Part of our vision for Caledonian Forest restoration is to increase awareness and knowledge about biodiversity and to enable more people to benefit from access to a wild, natural environment.
 Almost all of our practical conservation work at Dundreggan is carried out by conservation volunteers, including those from disadvantaged groups.

 Dundreggan is a hive of conservation activity.
-Each year, over 30,000 native trees are grown in our Tree Nursery, trialling innovative ways to propagate rare and hard-to-grow species such as aspen and dwarf willows.
-Dundreggan is home to a captive herd of wild boar, which are part of a research project investigating their role in natural regeneration.
+Each year, over 60,000 native trees are grown in our Tree Nursery, trialling innovative ways to propagate rare and hard-to-grow species such as aspen and dwarf willows.
+Dundreggan was also home to a captive herd of wild boar, which were part of a research project investigating their role in natural regeneration.
 One of Scotland's largest dwarf birch planting schemes is based at Dundreggan as part of our work to restore endangered mountain woodlands.

 Sponsor an Acre